-Bioengineering (BioE) is a broad field including almost anything at the intersection of biology or medicine with engineering or computing.
+Bioengineering (BioE) is a broad field at the intersection of biology or medicine with engineering or computing.
 BioE has had a presence at Olin from the beginning, both through faculty research and the curriculum.
 Students wishing to concentrate in BioE can declare the E:Bio concentration and work with BioE faculty to develop a course plan that is relevant to their area of interest.
-This concentration is inherently interdisciplinary, rooted in engineering problem solving, a deep understanding of biology, and human-centered design.
-The E:Bio concentration prepares students to approach problems important to biology, medical research, and clinical studies.
-While students can pursue almost any area of BioE through development of a personalized plan of study, the focus of BioE research at Olin tends to be in the space of medical devices, global health, diagnostics, assistive technology, and computational biology.
-BioE students at Olin also benefit from our affiliation with other universities including Wellesley and Brandeis, which offer advanced courses in the bioengineering space.
+The E:Bio concentration is inherently interdisciplinary, rooted in engineering problem solving, a deep understanding of biology, and human-centered design and prepares students to approach problems important to biology, medical research, and clinical studies.
+While students can pursue almost any area of BioE through development of a personalized plan of study, the focus of BioE research at Olin tends to be in the space of medical devices, global health, diagnostics, assistive technology, neuroscience, and computational biology.